Marshall ISD bus driver arrested in hit-and-run crash

-"The Marshall Police Department was notified of a hit and run crash Monday morning that occurred in the 1200 block of Sanford at approximately 6:45 a.m.," MPD officials reported in a press release.
-"An unoccupied silver Buick Le Sabre vehicle was parked legally facing southbound on the west side of Sanford Street.
-A witness told the investigating MPD traffic officer that he believed an MISD bus struck the Buick."
+“The Marshall Police Department was notified of a hit-and-run crash Monday morning that occurred in the 1200 block of Sanford at approximately 6:45 a.m.,” MPD officials reported in a news release.
+“An unoccupied silver Buick Le Sabre vehicle was parked legally facing southbound on the west side of Sanford Street.
+A witness told the investigating MPD traffic officer that he believed an MISD bus struck the Buick.”

 “That recent damage was consistent with the damage done to the Buick on Sanford Street,” officials said.